“Acceptance makes an incredible fertile soil for the seeds of change.”

 So what’s the solution?
 How do we make the process of acceptance much easier and more promising?

 Firstly, when you’re ready to make a change admit a flaw or a problem, remember one thing: There’s a 50-50 chance of outcomes no matter what.
 Yes, there’s bad but there’s also an equal probability of good.
 This is with every single thing in your life.
 Even something as insignificant as stepping into a shower could be bad as you could slip on a bar of soap.
 But you still do it regardless.
 Driving could lead to an accident even if you’re the most cautious and law-abiding driver ever.
 Yet it has to be done.

 The same logic could be applied to the aftermath of acceptance.
 Yes, things COULD go wrong but they could also go right.
-Bet on it with the same gamble you take with taking a shower and driving.
+Bet on it with the same gamble you take while taking a shower and/or driving.